 Huntsman spider fact sheet | Field of Mars EEC

-Fast facts – Huntsman spider
+Fast facts – Huntsman spiders

-Where they live – Huntsman spiders occur Australia-wide and live on tree trunks, under bark, beneath stones and even on the walls inside houses.
-Their flat bodies help them squeeze into narrow places.
+Habitat – Huntsman spiders live on tree trunks, under bark, in logs, beneath rocks, in foliage and sometimes on walls inside houses.

 Where do huntsman spiders live?